 - (1) Survey data that includes, but is not limited to, the following:

 - (a) Client demographics;

 - (b) Presenting diagnosis and issues;

 - (c) Diversions;

 - (d) Re-admissions;

 - (e) Response time;

 - (f) Connectivity with peer support;

 - (g) Initial contacts;

 - (h) Frequency of contact;

 - (i) Transitional service referrals; and

 - (j) Other information deemed beneficial to the development of the Service.

 - (2) Programs are required to encourage and enable CATS program participants, both Individuals and family members, to participate in a follow-up study.
 Staff from OHSU Child and Adolescent Psychiatry Unit will follow-up with CATS participants at exit and at established post exit interviews.
 Data from follow-up interviews will be shared with program teams and agencies with the goal of improved services.

-- (3) Programs will submit annual budget reports to OHA, detailing funds spent on specific services, staffing, administrative costs, and other costs associated with the program.
+- OHA, detailing funds spent on specific services, staffing, administrative costs, and other costs associated with the program.
 In addition, programs will be asked to describe the other types of funding and insurance payments used to conduct program services.

-e.
-Financial Assistance Calculation, Disbursement, and Confirmation of Performance and Reporting Requirement Procedures a.
-For purposes of this Service Description, the following definitions apply:
+- e.
+Financial Assistance Calculation, Disbursement, and Confirmation of Performance and Reporting Requirement Procedures